lazystone/lazystone.github.io/_posts/2017-03-13-time-matters.markdown

 ![My helpful picture]({{ site.url }}/assets/2017/03/time-problem.png)

-Imagine that you have a web site which shows you a flight departure time, so if your API provides UTC instant and time zone, then burden of transformation these to local time is problem of your user.
+Imagine that you have a web site which shows you a flight departure time, so if your API provides UTC instant and time zone, then burden of transformation these to local time is a problem of your user.
 And by user we mean the client of your API.
 It might be a native application(desktop client or android application) or nice-looking web site.
 Thus transformation of the date/time happens on the client side which you **don't control**.